cran-task-views/WebTechnologies/WebTechnologies.md

 ### Other Useful Packages and Functions

-- *Javascript*:
+- *JavaScript*:
   `r pkg("V8")` is an R interface to Google's open source, high performance JavaScript engine.
-  It can wrap Javascript libraries as well as NPM packages.
+  It can wrap JavaScript libraries as well as NPM packages.
   `r ohat("SpiderMonkey")` provides another means of evaluating JavaScript code, creating JavaScript objects and calling JavaScript functions and methods from within R.
   This can work by embedding the JavaScript engine within an R session or